- Venus may have had oceans and been habitable to life in the past

-- By studying Venus, scientists learn how Earth-like planets change over time, and what conditions on Earth-sized planets orbiting other stars might be like.
+- By studying Venus, scientists learn how Earth-like planets change over time.

 Venus is currently inhospitable, but it wasn’t always that way.
 Missions there have observed granite-like rocks that require abundant water to form.
 In the solar system's early days when the Sun was cooler, scientists think the planet may have had liquid water on the surface for 2 billion years — far longer than Mars, which had liquid water for a relatively shorter 300 million years.
 Water is the key to life as we know it, so did Venus once have life?

 We don't know how Venus transformed from a potentially habitable world to its current hellish state.
 By